Financial Samurai

 You should see this screen below after you click Investment Checkup.
 In my case, Personal Capital says my Asset Allocation in conservative, just the way I like it.
 However, it’s tempting me by saying that I could have $350,000 more in retirement if I mobilized my cash.

-I’m not down with mobilizing my cash because I might buy another property in two-to-three years due to an expected real estate downturn in San Francisco and Honolulu.
-At the same time, I want to reduce real estate as a percentage of my overall net worth, so I’ve got to hustle to grow my other assets.
+I'm not down with mobilizing my cash because I might buy another property in two-to-three years.
+At the same time, I want to reduce real estate as a percentage of my overall net worth.
+Therefore, I've got to hustle to grow my other assets.
 All money I allocate towards buying property within three years is to be held in risk-free investments like CDs.

 Investment Recommendation